Beat the Bell!

 Most nights the book bags will come home with some form of reading to share with you.
 Sometimes it will be their instructional text sometimes it will be chosen from their browsing basket and will be at an easy level.
 Please ensure the book is returned every day.
 Basic sight words will be sent home for your child to practice reading and spelling.
 Please set aside a regular time to share this reading.
 Listen to your child read and praise, praise, praise.
 Our aim is to create a LOVE of books and lead them towards being independent readers.
 This reading mileage is a vital part of early reading skill development.

-Each child will be issued with a sunhat and it is compulsory to wear them in Terms 1 and 4.
+It is compulsory for students to wear sunhats in Terms 1 and 4.